DoctorEenot/TorrentClient/README.md

 Already done:
   * DHT
-  * working with torrent trackers(rewrite from requests to sockets)
+  * working with torrent trackers

 ToDo:
   * downloading files
   * working with peers
+  * rewrite from requests to pure sockets